Student Records Procedures & Privacy

 - institutions from which the student has received or applied to for, financial aid.

 The Office of the Registrar shall be responsible for the proposal, interpretation, enforcement, and publication of general policies and procedures consistent with state and federal laws and guidelines as they relate to the creation, maintenance, use, dissemination and destruction of records of students who are attending or have attended Sul Ross State University, and shall coordinate the development of general policies and procedures with the appropriate university officials listed below.
-The registrar maintains a Records Retention Schedule that determines the length of time a record is maintained and the record disposal date.
+The University maintains a Records Retention Schedule that determines the length of time a record is maintained and the record disposal date.
 Sul Ross State University considers a "school official" to be a person employed by the university in an administrative, supervisory, academic or research, support staff, student assistant or in a teaching/research assistant position; a person or company with whom the university has contracted as its agent to provide a service instead of using university employees or officials; a person serving on the board of regents,; or a student serving on an official committee, such as a disciplinary or grievance committee or assisting another school official in performing his/her duties.
 Each type of student record is the responsibility of a designated university official, and only that professional staff member or designee has authority to release the records.
 The responsible officials are:

 - Academic and Admissions Records